arshad-yaseen/monacopilot/README.md

 ```

 The default provider is `groq`, and the default model is `llama-3-70b`.

+> **Tip:** Always specify a provider and model when using Monacopilot.
+This ensures your code remains consistent even if the default settings change in future updates.

 There are other providers and models available.
 Here is a list: